eclipse-theia/theia-website/src/docs/composing_applications.md

 - [Theia Yeoman generator](https://github.com/eclipse-theia/generator-theia-extension): Generates Theia-based applications along with example extensions.
 - [Theia IDE](/#theiaide): A tool based on the Theia Platform that can be used as a template for creating installable desktop applications based on Theia with additional features such as automatic updates, branding, etc..
 [Learn how to extend and adapt the Theia IDE](/docs/blueprint_documentation/).

 If you are new to Theia, we recommend starting with the first option, as it is quicker and simpler to get started with.
-If you want to create a full product based on Theia, you can later on switch to using the Theia IDE without loosing your existing work by integrating your extensions into your custom version of the Theia IDE.
+If you want to create a full product based on Theia, you can later on switch to using the Theia IDE without losing your existing work by integrating your extensions into your custom version of the Theia IDE.
 In this guide, we will demonstrate how to get started with the [Yeoman Generator](https://github.com/eclipse-theia/generator-theia-extension).

 ## Requirements